mkgreen/my-portfolio/data science projects.md

 **Project Objective:** Given a review, determine whether the review is positive or negative based on Amazon foods .

-**Quantifiable result:** We could We could use the Score/Rating.
-A rating of 4 or 5 could be cosnidered a positive review.
+**Quantifiable result:** A rating of 4 or 5 could be cosnidered a positive review.
 A review of 1 or 2 could be considered negative.
 A review of 3 is nuetral and ignored.
-This is an approximate and proxy way of determining the polarity (positivity/negativity)
+This is an approximate way of determining the polarity (positivity/negativity)

 [**AUC** Score of 94%](https://github.com/mkgreen/NLP-Amazon-Reviews/blob/main/NLP_Project_Amazon_Reviews.ipynb) .
 - Given a review, it is determined whether the review is positive or negative.